 Zelný Trh, translated to English as the Cabbage or Vegetable Market, is a square in the city center home to a vegetable market that has been in function since… the 13th century.
 That’s where you will find the Holy Trinity Column as well as the Parnas Fountain, built in 1615 and considered as one of the most prominent Baroque monuments in Brno.

-Of many things, Villa Tugendhat was the place where Czech and Slovak leaders acted the divorce of Czechoslovakia in 1993.
+One of the must-see attractions of the city of Brno, Villa Tugendhat was the place where Czech and Slovak leaders acted the divorce of Czechoslovakia in 1993.
 Villa Tugendhat is also world-renowned for its unique modern architecture and design and astonishing gardens.
 Due to its high popularity year-round, making a reservation ahead of your visit is highly recommended.

 The Church of St. James’ Ossuary